cms-analysis/HiggsAnalysis-CombinedLimit/docs/part4/usefullinks.md

 ### Citations

-There is no document currently which can be cited for using the combine tool, however you can use the following publications for the procedures we use,
+There is no document currently which can be cited for using the combine tool, you can quote either as `CMS Collaboration, Higgs Combination Tool, http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/` or one of the last Higgs combination papers, for instance, `CMS Collaboration, "A portrait of the Higgs boson by the CMS experiment", Nature 607 (2022) 60, doi:10.1038/s41586-022-04892-x`

+For the procedures we use, youu can use the following publications:

 * [Summer 2011 public ATLAS-CMS note](https://cds.cern.ch/record/1379837) for any Frequentist limit setting procedures with toys or Bayesian limits, constructing likelihoods, descriptions of nuisance parameter options (like log-normals (`lnN`) or gamma (`gmN`), and for definitions of test-statistics.